martintufte/rubiks-cube/README.md

 # Rubiks Cube Solver and Analytics Engine
 ![linting](https://github.com/martintufte/rubiks-cube/actions/workflows/pre-commit.yml/badge.svg)

-General purpose NxN Rubik's cube solver and analytics engine.
+General purpose $n \times n$ Rubik's cube solver and analytics engine.

 Help is appreciated!
 Please reach out if you want to create an awesome app with me!

 ## Backlog
 * Maintainace
-    * Use Google-style docstring everywhere
+    * [DONE] Use Google-style docstrings
-    * Add unit testing
+    * [PROGRESS] Add missing unit tests
     * Improve the rotation solver
-    * Add HTR subset recognition and other subsets
+    * Add HTR subset recognition
+    * [DONE] Use type definitions for cube states
+    * Configure logging
 * Finalize the bidirectional solver:
-    * Use information about commutative actions to reduce branching factor
+    * Use information about commutative actions to reduce effective branching factor
-    * Be able to use custom move algorithms in the solver
+    * [DONE] Be able to use custom move algorithms in the solver
-    * Remove redundant bijective sub groups when compiling before the solver
+    * [DONE] Remove isomorphic subgroups when compiling before the solver
     * Start branching from the solved state to reduce initial branching factor for symmetrical patterns
-    * Change output to be json-ish with status message
+    * Make it into a class object that returns solutions and search summary
 * Ideas to solver:
+    * Add possibility to match to more than one state at a time
-    * Add metrics to the bi-directional solver for weighted path searching
+    * Add metrics to the bidirectional solver for weighted path searching
     * Prune actions using heuristics
     * Create a custom fast inverse hash function
     * Exploit rotations and symmetries to reduce branching factor
+    * Add a burn-in depth for faster solving when minimal depth is deep
-    * Use Rust bindings to make the bi-directional solver faster
+    * Rust bindings for faster solver
 * Implement the beam-search algorithm
-    * Design functionality; async? multi-threading? parameters?
+    * Design functionality (async/multithreading, parameters)
     * Create multi-step solving template, template should be configurable and easy to add
 * Features
-    * Easy way to add patterns for all cube sizes
+    * Easy way to add patterns and algorithms for all cube sizes
-    * Add a Postgresql database to store solutions and personal algorithms
+    * Add a database to store solutions and algorithms
     * 3D graphics of the cube
     * Implement the official WCA scrambling generator
     * Algorithm for shortening a sequence of moves